pfinazzo/AWS-Lambda-Serverless-Nodejs/README.md

 * In the browser you can hit "close" in the bottom left and it should take you to the users panel:

-- I have two users and two groups because I already did this once, but if you haven't,you should only see one user with one group name
+- I have two users and two groups because I already did this once, but if you haven't, you should only see one user with one group name

 ![users panel updated](https://imgur.com/PdhqRz9.png)
 ---